 Get the Recipe

 I had wrist surgery a week and a half ago and have mostly been sitting on my couch at home since, attempting to get work done despite the challenge of a large, stiff cast and sore metacarpals.
 It's been slow going.
-Even worse, I've mostly been off painkillers because oxycodone, the one I've been prescribed, makes me feel deeply nauseated and dead tired.
-If there's a silver lining, though, it's the newfound knowledge that me and opioids don't mix—which means that of the many possibilities my future may hold, the only brown sugar I'll be ingesting is the kind made of sucrose.
+Less slow is the rate of sugar I'm ingesting.

 There are a couple keys to this cookie's gooey interior and soft and chewy texture.
 The first is the brown sugar itself.
 Unlike white sugar, brown sugar is slightly acidic, which means it readily reacts with the alkaline baking soda in the dough, creating plenty of carbon dioxide that softens the cookies as they bake.
 Brown sugar is also more hygroscopic than white sugar, meaning it hangs onto moisture more readily.
 (You can read more on how white and brown sugar differ in cookies here.)